Synagogue Engagement Strategies: Lessons Learned from Operation " Protective Edge"

 Striking was the power of the networked and organized synagogues.
 They were effective in providing information, facilitating dialogue, and providing community and comfort to congregants.
 In addition there was an actual physical space to share concerns and worry during a difficult time both in Israel and around the globe as anti-Semitic incidents become all to regular occurrences with increasing brashness.
 Helplessness can be translated into action but only if a plan is in place.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
 Nanette can be reached at email@example.com.

 Guy Sapirstein, PhD, consults to synagogues and other organizations on strategy, leadership and organizational culture, implementing change processes, and internal communication processes.
 Guy can be reached at firstname.lastname@example.org.